-Jenna Arnold is ready for a fight.
-As the co-founder of organ-donation startup Organize, she’s got her gloves on every day as she disrupts the more than 50-year-old system of organ donation in America.
-Her goal?
-To create the first central organ-donation registry.
+Jenna Arnold is always prepared for a fight–metaphorically and figuratively.
+As the co-founder of organ-donation startup Organize, she’s constantly fighting to disrupt the more than 50-year-old system of organ donation in America with her goal being to create the first central organ-donation registry.

 “There have been many moments along the way that have been discouraging and demoralizing—it would have been easy to give up and accept the status quo,” said the 33-year-old.
 “Plenty of people wish we would just go away, but their resistance is just proof that we’re doing something right.
 If a few people don’t hate it, you’re not pushing hard enough.”